flutter/website/src/desktop.md

 At this point if desired it would be relatively simple to add this folder to a Windows installer such as Inno Setup, WiX, etc.

-(FIX: Do you need a signing certificate of some kind?)

 [deployment example walkthroughs]: https://docs.microsoft.com/en-us/cpp/windows/deployment-examples?view=vs-2019

 ### macOS